The Trump administration briefed senators on Jamal KhashoggI's murder. They weren't impressed.

 According to a copy of the committee’s weekly schedule, the meeting was intended to provide lawmakers with an update on the administration’s progress under the Global Magnitsky Act, which requires the White House to assess by congressional request whether a foreign national violated human rights.
 Lawmakers invoked the Obama-era legislation after Khashoggi’s killing, which triggered a four-month deadline for Trump to respond.

-Instead of meeting the deadline, Secretary of State Mike Pompeo wrote a letter to Bob Menendez, the top Democrat on the Foreign Relations panel, that highlighted the administration’s prior decision to sanction Saudi Arabians connected to Khashoggi’s killing, but failed to mention MBS.
+Instead of meeting the deadline, Secretary of State Mike Pompeo wrote a letter to Bob Menendez, the top Democrat on the foreign relations panel, that highlighted the administration’s prior decision to sanction Saudi Arabians connected to Khashoggi’s killing, but that failed to mention MBS.
 “Your letter exacerbates the fears that this administration continues to hide something when it comes to the murder of Mr. Khashoggi,” Menendez responded days later.

-The two briefers were the State Department’s acting under secretary for Economic Growth, Energy, and the Environment, and the Treasury Department’s director of the Office of Foreign Assets Control.
+The two briefers were the State Department’s acting undersecretary for economic growth, energy, and the environment and the Treasury Department’s director of the Office of Foreign Assets Control.
 “We have imposed visa restrictions and financial sanctions against those connected with the killing of Jamal Khashoggi,” a State Department spokesperson told Mother Jones in an emailed statement.
 “If additional facts come to light, we will consider further measures.”
 The Treasury Department did not respond to a request for comment.

 The information provided by the briefers did not appear to persuade any skeptical lawmakers of the administration’s sincerity.

 “Trump Administration briefers DID confirm that they have no plans to comply with the Magnitsky Act and verify whether of not they believe MBS was involved, as required by the law,” Murphy tweeted.
-When asked for clarification, his spokesperson Laura Maloney told Mother Jones that the briefers said the administration “has submitted all they are planning to submit.”
-Mitt Romney, a Republican member of the committee, told Politico Monday night that “we learned very little” from the briefing.
+When asked for clarification, Murphy spokeswoman Laura Maloney told Mother Jones that the briefers said the administration “has submitted all they are planning to submit.”
+Mitt Romney, a Republican member of the committee, told Politico on Monday night that “we learned very little” from the briefing.

-A spokesperson for Sen. James Risch (R-Idaho), the committee chairman, did not respond to a request for comment.
+A spokesperson for Sen. James Risch (R-Idaho), the committee chair, did not respond to a request for comment.

 “No high level Treasury or State Dept official was there,” Murphy said.
 “No intelligence official was there, making it impossible to have any real conversation about what the Administration knows about MBS involvement in Khashoggi murder.”